joemoose/psiops/docs/index.md

 - On a **7–9**, you suffer damage equal to the **lowest D6 result + enemy damage modifier**.
 - On a **10–12**, you suffer no damage.
 - On a **13 or greater**, you suffer no damage, and your next *action roll* has an *advantage*.

-#### Ammo

-For a weapon that uses ammunition or other expendable resources, check off one use of ammo for any attack that *fails* or *partially succeeds*.
-Weapons have 6 units of ammunition.

-Ammunition can be resupplied at a *rendevous point* as described in the Recovery section.

 ### Cover and Suppression